EsteveM/architect-a-blockchain-supply-chain-solution/README.md

 The first requirement of the second step of this project focuses in the inheritance structure of the smart contracts.
 This has been established like this:

-* contracts FarmerRole, DistributorRole, RetailerRole, and ConsumerRole, import library Roles.
+* The contracts FarmerRole, DistributorRole, RetailerRole, and ConsumerRole, import the library Roles.
+In this way, they can access functionality provided by (they inherit from) Roles.
-* contract SupplyChain is FarmerRole, DistributorRole, RetailerRole, ConsumerRole.
+* The contract SupplyChain inherits from FarmerRole, DistributorRole, RetailerRole, and ConsumerRole.
+That means that all functionality within the Role contracts can be used within (is inherited by) SupplyChain.
-* contract SupplyChain is Ownable.
+* The contract SupplyChain inherits from Ownable.
+In other words, all functionality within the Ownable contract can be used within (is inherited by) SupplyChain.

 #### Step 2.2   Building out AccessControl Contracts